 Pray for them…very important.
 Speak what you desire for them into their lives.
 No amount of modelling or teaching can work if God is not involved.
 (I believe in God and the efficacy of prayer).

-D1 is constantly dreaming he’s a king, that is when he’s not dreaming he has a baby sister…lol… When he tells me of his dream, I don’t laugh at him but rather I applaud and speak ‘kingship’ into his life.
-Yes hes a king.
+D1 is constantly dreaming he’s a king, that is when he’s not dreaming about the baby sister he sees in my tummy…lol… When he tells me of his dream, I don’t laugh at him but rather I applaud and speak ‘kingship’ into his life.
+Yes he’s a king.
 Kings are brave and strong, you know.

 Tell them they are good, tell them they are smart.
 Encourage them to be better.